MansaGroup/nrwl-nx-action/README.md

 This simple step will run three targets: `lint`, `build` and `deploy`, sequentially only on the affected projects.
 Nothing more.
 Simple.
 More examples below.

+> Note:
+> By default, the checkout action will only clone the latest commit of the branch,
+> which will cause issues as Nx needs to compute the difference between the `base`
+> and `head`.
+Using the `fetch-depth: 0` parameter will clone the entire
+> repository, which is not optimal but functional.

 ## Inputs